kubevela/kubevela.github.io/docs/tutorials/vela-top.md

 At present, the tool has provided the following feature:
 - Platform information overview
-- Display of resource status information at Application, Managed Resource and Pod levels
+- Display of resource status information at Application, Managed Resource, Pod and Container levels
-- Application Resource Topology
+- Display Application Resource Topology
-- Resource YAML text display
+- Display resource YAML text
+- Display log of pod and container

 ### Launch tool